sourcegraph/about/content/blogposts/2023/feature-release-october-2023.md

 Today, we're announcing a major upgrade to Cody that achieves a best-in-class initial completion acceptance rate of 30%.
 Cody now supports using OpenAI and open source language models in addition to the models from Anthropic already supported, and Cody LLMs can now be hosted on Azure OpenAI and AWS Bedrock.
 Cody is also now available for Neovim, in addition to VS Code and [JetBrains IDEs](https://docs.sourcegraph.com/cody/explanations/cody_clients#cody-ide-extensions).
 We've also revamped the Cody onboarding experience, which no longer requires installing a separate app, greatly simplifying the installation process.

-Code Search version 5.2 also gets a number of usability upgrades, including better onboarding for admins.
-We’ve also shipped improved git debuggability to make troubleshooting gitserver faster for customers running large Sourcegraph instances.
+Sourcegraph Code Search 5.2 features a number of admin usability improvements, including improved admin onboarding and troubleshooting features for repository syncing on very large codebases.

 Read on to learn more about what’s new.
 And, if you’d like to learn more about how we view the evolution of the code AI landscape, check out our other post: [How we’re thinking about the levels of Code AI](https://about.sourcegraph.com/blog/levels-of-code-ai).